michalShawat/Stenography-project/Stegosploit paper/README.md

 Read Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots" can be found [here](http://stegosploit.info/)

 ## Folders
-<br /> Stegosploit Toolkit is the toolkit of the paper.
+Stegosploit Toolkit is the toolkit of the paper.
 <br />encoded images - the images we created using the toolkit .
 <br />additional files - additional files , created by us, in order to create the polyglots.